GNUqb114514/CraBar/README.md

 and for comparing, Xwayland-run costs 2.1 megabytes, `cage-satellite` costs 3.5 megabytes.
-Considering they also costs a lot of time to figure it out that they always actually docking lemonbar EVEN YOU SAY `-d`, I think this solution is sorta 'lightweight'.
+Considering they also costs a lot of time to figure it out that they never actually docking lemonbar EVEN YOU SAY `-d`, I think this solution is sorta 'lightweight'.

 Further, I'm considering should I put a modified version in compile profiles to reduce compiling size.